AkhmedovBotir/Talab-va-taklif-Agency-Marketplace-System/Backend/docs/punkt-order-api.md

 ### Request to Contragent

-Send order request to a contragent.
+Send order request to a contragent. **Important:** This endpoint automatically filters and sends request only for products that belong to the selected contragent.
+If an order contains products from multiple contragents, you need to send separate requests to each contragent for their respective products.

 **Endpoint:** `POST /api/punkt/orders/:id/request-to-contragent`